onkaryemul/TodoList/README.md

 # TodoList Project

-This is a simple todo list project built with Node.js, Express, EJS, and MongoDB.
-It allows users to create, view, and manage their todo list items.
+The TodoList project is a web application that allows users to create, manage, and organize their tasks in a simple and efficient manner.
+With TodoList, you can keep track of your daily to-do items and stay organized.

 ## Features